DoctorU/EDTracker_GUI_electronjs/COMMANDS.md

 ### '#' - Autocenter

-Autocenter the device, and response with `#` command and a value.
+Autocenter the device, and respond with `#` command and a value.

     "#", value, "\n"